Learning the Basics of VMware Horizon 7.12 – Part 5 – Horizon Connection Server

 In the left frame, under Settings, click Event Configuration, as shown in Figure 53.

 Click Edit, as shown in Figure 54.

-Enter the information for the SQL database and user account created earlier and click OK, as shown in Figure 55.
+Enter the SQL database and user account created earlier, and click OK, as shown in Figure 55.

 Note: From back in Figure 4, if you did not deselect Enforce password policy and the password for the account changes, this is where the password is updated.
-So, it isn’t a lot of effort to allow the account’s password to change and then update the Event database details for the Connection Server.
+So, it isn’t much effort to allow the account’s password to change and then update the Event database details for the Connection Server.

-If you will have multiple Connection Servers using the same SQL Server, enter a Table Prefix.
+If you have multiple Connection Servers using the same SQL Server, enter a Table Prefix.

 Figure 56 shows the database connection is made.